Teesmo/eip/README.md

 # EMQ X Improvement Proposals (EIP)

-This repository contains the EMQ X Improvement Proposals (EIPs), to documentation the ideas, designs, or implement details of new features.
+This repository contains the EMQ X Improvement Proposals (EIPs), to document the ideas and/or designs, or to implement details of new features.
 All the EIPs are in Markdown (`*.md`) format.

 New EIPs should first go to the `active` directory by creating a pull request